MianReplicate/Gender-Acceptance/README.md

 - Will you add compatibility with this one mod?
   - Suggest it and I can look into it!
 - RJW Support?
-  - When Simple Trans gets support for RJW, I will look into supporting this mod with it as well.
+  - When Simple Trans gets support for RJW, I will look into supporting this mod with it as well if it is not already supported.

 ## Credits 👏
 - Special thanks to divineDerivative for letting me use some of their code from Way Better Romance!
+- Inspired heavily by Edges of Acceptance
 - Thanks to Hack Club for hosting the Athena Awards!

 ## Final Message 💖